efung/gnufmuffin.com/_posts/2014-09-15-cream-cheese-brownies.md

 I'm not a huge brownie fan, as evidenced by the lack of [brownie posts](/tag/brownies) on this site.
 My preference falls somewhere in the middle of the fudgey vs. cakey spectrum.
+I also like nuts in my brownies, especially walnuts.
 But an ingredient surplus combined with a magazine recipe led to this weekend's dessert project, cream cheese brownies.

 The [recipe](http://heatherhomemade.com/2014/06/cream-cheese-brownies/)
 I used comes from the July/August 2014 issue of [Cook's Illustrated](/tag/Cook%27s%20Illustrated).
-This isn't the first time the magazine has tackled this exact treat (they developed a recipe in January 1999), but they somehow felt a need to recycle the topic and improve on it some more.
+This isn't the first time the magazine has tackled this exact treat (they published a recipe in January 1999), but they somehow felt a need to recycle the topic and improve on it some more.